Package 'basilisk.utils'

 Details

 This function was originally created from code in https://github.com/hafen/rminiconda, also borrowing code from reticulate's install_miniconda for correct Windows installation.
-It downloads and runs a Miniconda installer to create a dedicated Conda instance that is managed by basilisk, separate from other instances that might be available on the system.
+It downloads and runs a Miniforge installer to create a Bioconductor-managed Conda instance.

 Value

-A conda instance is created at the location specified by getCondaDir.
+A conda instance is created at the cache location.
 Nothing is performed if a complete instance already exists at that location.
-A logical scalar is returned indicating whether a new instance was created.
+A string is returned containing the path to the conda installation.

 Author(s)